Planned as a sanatorium

 As the summer traffic increased there was a reduction in number of guests in the winter.
 The skiers sought for the larger alpine ski centres with bigger challenges.
 As the traffic decreased the ski-lift, set up in 1978, came to a standstill.
 Anyway, there was still some activity at the hotel.
 In winters with heavy snowfall, bringing the trains to a halt, passengers as well as rail-road workers found shelter from the snow and wind in the hotel.
 Many sandwiches were prepared by the hotel staff early in the morning as well as late at night.

 In 1998, Jannet Aksnes, the daughter of Kjell Arne and Rigmor, took over the management of the hotel.
 She ran the hotel together with Jorunn Stokseth until 2001, when Jannet`s parents took over again.
-Today Kjell Arne, Rigmor and Jannet own the hotel together.
-In 2005 Jannet came back as the managing director of the hotel, and presently there are 4 persons engaged in the business, the Aksnes family included.
-The summer time is still the main season, and many bikers come in the period July-September.
+In 2005, Jannet came back and acted as managing director of the hotel until 2018.
+The summer time is still the main season, and many cyclists come in the period July–September.
 In the busiest part of the season there are some 11 people working from early in the morning till late at night to make the visitors feel at home.